BerkeleyLearnVerify/Scenic/docs/index.rst

 .. note::

-   The syntax of Scenic 3.x is not completely backwards-compatible with 2.x, which was used in our journal paper, or with 1.x, which was used in our papers prior to late 2020.
+   The syntax of Scenic 3.0 is not completely backwards-compatible with earlier versions of Scenic, which were used in our papers prior to 2023.
    See :doc:`new` for a list of syntax changes and new features.
-   If your existing code no longer works, install the latest 2.x/1.x release from `GitHub <https://github.com/BerkeleyLearnVerify/Scenic/releases>`__.
+   Old code can likely be easily ported; you can also install older releases if necessary from `GitHub <https://github.com/BerkeleyLearnVerify/Scenic/releases>`__.

 If you have any problems using Scenic, please submit an issue to `our GitHub repository <https://github.com/BerkeleyLearnVerify/Scenic>`_ or contact Daniel at dfremont@ucsc.edu.